If you touch a metal part on the outside of your RV and get shocked, is that a problem? What if it’s only a tingle?

 Yes, any stray voltage condition is potentially dangerous – even life-threatening!
 This is commonly known in the RV industry as a “hot skin” condition.
 It occurs when the RV is improperly grounded and stray currents have energized the chassis.

 Understanding a hot skin condition takes a little mental effort.
 But it’s worth your while.
-Teeny amounts of current at very low voltages are sufficient to kill a human.
+Teeny amounts of current are sufficient to kill a human.
 Hot skins can be fixed, and often fixed quickly.
 Keep you, your family, your pets, and your neighbors safe!

 What Is an RV Hot Skin?